micans/pick/README.md

 - Take the same action on multiple columns using a lambda expression

 There is no downside, except, as ever, it comes with its own syntax for computation.
-_For plain selection and filtering usage computation syntax is not needed_.
-It is highly concise, powerful, and quite simple by virtue of using a stack language and having just three types.
+This is highly concise, powerful, and simple by virtue of using a stack language with just three types.
 On first sight it probably looks arcane and slightly terrifying.
+**For plain selection and filtering usage computation syntax is not needed**.

 [Pick one or more columns](#pick-one-or-more-columns)